Watch Medabots

 Maybe you'll listen to someone else?

-If you won't listen to me, maybe you'll listen to this kinda popular anime reviewer?
-I don't agree with this guy on a good number of things, but this video is pretty on the mark.
+If you won't listen to me, maybe you'll listen to this kind of popular anime reviewer?
+I don't agree with this guy on many things, but this video is pretty on the mark.

 You can watch it right now!!!